Altaic languages: Origins

-The earliest known reference to a unified language group of Turkic, Mongolic and Tungusic languages is from the 1692 work of Nicolaes Witsen which may be based on a 1661 work of Abu al-Ghazi Bahadur Genealogy of the Turks.
+The earliest known reference to a unified language group of Turkic, Mongolic and Tungusic languages is from the 1692 work of Nicolaes Witsen which may be based on a 1661 work of Abu al-Ghazi Bahadur, Genealogy of the Turkmens.

 A proposed grouping of the Turkic, Mongolic, and Tungusic languages was published in 1730 by Philip Johan von Strahlenberg, a Swedish officer who traveled in the eastern Russian Empire while a prisoner of war after the Great Northern War.
 However, he may not have intended to imply a closer relationship among those languages.
+Later proposals to include the Korean and Japanese languages into a "Macro-Altaic" family have always been controversial.
+The original proposal was sometimes called "Micro-Altaic" by retronymy.
+Most proponents of Altaic continue to support the inclusion of Korean, but fewer do for Japanese.
+Some proposals also included Ainuic but this is not widely accepted even among Altaicists themselves.
+A common ancestral Proto-Altaic language for the "Macro" family has been tentatively reconstructed by Sergei Starostin and others.